New Jersey Theft Attorneys

 Burglary is defined as entering a building illegally, remaining in the building while knowing that you are not allowed to do so, or trespassing on utility company property.
 It is enhanced to a more serious charge if you commit burglary with a deadly weapon or if you attempt to, threaten to, or actually cause bodily injury to someone else while in the act.
 Depending on if you are charged with third-degree or second-degree burglary, you could face three to five or up to 10 years in prison.

-Blanch Legal Firm is Dedicated to Pursuing Your Best Interests
+Blanch Legal Firm is Dedicated to Your Case - Contact Us Today

 If you have been arrested or charged with any kind of theft, your first priority should be to bring in an experienced criminal defense lawyer.
 Our firm has been aggressively defending those accused of crimes for years; we have handled hundreds if not thousands of cases since our inception and have built a strong reputation as trusted legal professionals.
 We will work diligently on your behalf to help you achieve the best possible outcome.